 - Analyze theory and techniques of food preparation and presenta- - 2.
-Analyze theory and techniques of baking and pastry arts. - Prepare menus, incorporating costs, acquisition and inventory 3. controls. - 4.
-Summarize basic principles and concepts of the hospitality industry. - 5.
+Analyze theory and techniques of baking and pastry arts. - 3.
+Prepare menus, incorporating costs, acquisition and inventory controls. - Summarize basic principles and concepts of the hospitality industry.
+4. - 5.
 Create and cater events. - 6.
 Prepare basic foods in quantity, including various regional foods. - 7.
 Prepare ethnic cuisine in quantity. - Evaluate the establishment and maintenance of a safe and sanitary foodservice operation including Hazard Analysis Critical Control Point and State of Connecticut law. - Set-up and operate the 'front of the house.'
-9. - Summarize managerial techniques and human resource management practice. - Demonstrate appropriate problem-solving techniques in addressing management problems. - Students taking HSP 101 and 115 must be eligible for MAT 095 or be taking MAT 075 concurrently. - Students taking HSP 108 and BIO 112 must be eligible for ENG 101.
+9. - Summarize managerial techniques and human resource management practice. - Demonstrate appropriate problem-solving techniques in addressing management problems.